This article describes the requirements and procedure to install the Datto Linux Agent on supported machines.

 - dlad - The Datto Linux Agent Daemon

 - libiscsi-datto - iSCSI library for sending data to the Datto appliance iSCSI target

 - dattobd-utils - Datto Linux Agent driver utilities package

 - dattobd-dkms - Datto Linux Agent DKMS support

 You can do a file restore or a virtualization of a Linux protected machine.
 You can use these features in the same way you virtualize or do a file restore of a Windows protected machines: through the Restore page of the Datto appliance's web interface.

 The Datto Linux Agent does not automatically update itself when a new version becomes available.
 You will need to download and install these versions manually.
 To update the agent, run the apt-get install command that corresponds with your Linux version:

 sudo zypper install dlad

 sudo dnf install dlad

-The current release of the Datto Linux Agent is 1.0.5.
+The current release of the Datto Linux Agent is 1.0.10 with driver version 0.9.16.
 You can check the protected machine's agent version from the Protect tab of your Datto appliance's GUI.